How to Start a Corporation in Massachusetts

 How to Get a Massachusetts Certificate of Good Standing

 A Certificate of Good Standing verifies that your Massachusetts corporation was legally formed and has been properly maintained.
-Several instances where you might need to get one include:

 You can request a Certificate of Good Standing in Massachusetts by completing the Request for a Certificate of Good Standing form and mailing it to the Massachusetts Department of Revenue or by submitting the request online through the MassTax Connect website.
 Massachusetts also provides a video tutorial for online filing.
 The fee is $12.